12 Ways to Get Quality Construction Leads

 Then you can choose to pay by lead or you can set a monthly budget and Porch will automatically send you leads.

-BuildZoom works as both a lead-gen site and a mediator between you and potential clients.
+BuildZoom works as both a construction lead generation site and a mediator between general contractors and potential clients.
 You can set up a profile, view jobs, and engage with clients all through their platform.

-Bark connects customers with all kinds of service businesses including residential contractors.
+Bark connects customers with all kinds of service businesses including construction professionals.
 While it might not be your main source of leads, it’s worth adding it to your list.
 It’s free to join and you only pay for leads that you decide to contact.

-Thumbtack is a lead gen site similar to Bark in that it caters to all kinds of service businesses — personal trainers, web designers, and contractors.
+Thumbtack is a lead gen site similar to Bark in that it caters to all kinds of service businesses — personal trainers, web designers, and construction services.

 Customers search for the type of pro they need and if they contact you, you pay for the lead.
 Fortunately, Thumbtack lets you adjust your targeting preferences so you only get leads from the type of customers you want to work with.

-Angie’s List (now called Angi) is a review-based search engine that helps homeowners find contractors and handymen.
+Angi (formerly called Angie’s List) is a review-based search engine that helps homeowners find contractors and handymen.
 It’s free to sign up, free to list your business, and if someone finds and contacts you, you don’t pay anything.
 Plus, some paid options ensure you show up higher in the search results.

 Even if you’re ranking high in search engines, like the map pack in Google local search, you still need a bunch of great reviews to build trust with potential clients.